 - 1. Screen participants to ensure this model best meets their needs. - 2.
-Assign a Housing Specialist to participant within one day of screening. - 3.
-Work with participants to locate and secure housing opportunities.

-- 4. Comprehensively help participants search for housing including, but not limited to, setting up appointments to visit and joining participant on site visits. - 5.
-Communicate and/or meet with landlords to advocate for placement on behalf of participant. - 6.
+Assign a Housing Specialist to participant within one (1) day of screening. - 3.
+Work with participants to locate and secure housing opportunities. - 4.
+Comprehensively help participants search for housing including, but not limited to, setting up appointments to visit and joining participant on site visits. - 5.
+Communicate and/or meet with landlords to advocate on behalf of participant. - 6.
 Support the participant through the process of securing housing.
 Including, but not limited to: - a.
-Teaching participant how to apply for and secure housing; - Survey the location to ensure it meets safe and habitable standards as defined by the Department of Housing and Urban Development (e.g. smoke alarm and carbon monoxide detector); - Join participant on the site visit and demonstrate how to evaluate and assess future housing options when functioning independently; - d.
-Review lease application requirements; - e.
-Negotiate lease terms; - f.
-Review all aspects of lease agreement to ensure participant understanding; - g.
-Facilitate the review and signing of a lease agreement.
+Teaching participant how to apply for and secure housing; and - Surveying the location to ensure it meets safe and habitable standards as defined by the Department of Housing and Urban Development (HUD) (e.g. smoke alarm and carbon monoxide detector); and - c.
+Join participant on the site visit and demonstrate how to evaluate and assess future housing options when functioning independently; and - d.
+Reviewing the lease application, eligibility, and requirements; and - e.
+Negotiating lease terms; and - f.
+Reviewing all aspects of the lease agreement to ensure participant understanding; and - g.
+Facilitating review and signing of the lease agreement.